ClearsoundPro/RMS-Navigator/README.md

 1. On page load, checks for a new Opportunity description.
 2. Grabs text from `.expand-box-container p`.
 3. After 500 ms, plays a 300 Hz click and shows a modal with the text.
 4. Stores the Opportunity ID in sessionStorage to avoid repeats.
+5. You can also re-open or update the Message Box at any time via the **Message Box** entry under **Actions** in the sidebar.

 **Benefits**
 - Ensures you never miss the Opportunity description or updates.